OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

     2. Click **Save** to commit your changes.

-## 4. Add Permissions to your app
+## 4. Add Permissions to your Microsoft Graph Azure AD app

-Continuing from the Azure AD app registration page where we ended Step 3.
+Continuing from the Microsoft Graph Azure AD app registration page where we ended Step 3.

 1. Select **API Permissions** blade from the left hand side.